guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 ## Your next steps

-Here are some next steps if you’re interested in taking cash:
+Here are some next steps if you’re interested in taking your whole pot in one go:

 - check with your provider if you can take 25% tax free
 - if you want to reinvest the money, talk to a [registered financial adviser](http://www.fca.org.uk/register) first